AqwamCreates/DataPredict/docs/HighValueProjectTutorials/PlacementSystems/CreatingProbabilityBasedNPCAntiClumpModel.md

-# Creating Probability-Based NPC Anti Clump Model
+# Creating Probability-Based NPC Anti-Clump Model

 Hi guys!
 In this tutorial, we will demonstrate on how to create cluster-based NPC anti-clump model.